dfinance/dnode/README.md

 Motivation is allowing to moving tokens/currencies between different blockchains and Wings blockchain.

-Additional information could be found in other, that presents part of Wings peg zones.
+Additional information could be found in other repositories, that presents part of Wings Peg Zones.

-Other repositories related to peg zones could be found:
+Other repositories related to Peg Zones could be found:

 * [Ethereum Peg Zone](https://github.com/WingsDao/eth-peg-zone)